 - Always representing your best interests during negotiations or at trial

-- Helping you gather evidence, get medical treatment, and build a strong case for your claim
+- Helping you gather evidence, get medical treatment, and build a strong case

 - Contact witnesses and collect their statements in support of your claim